Multi-species McKean-Vlasov dynamics in non-convex landscapes: Introduction

-The main results of the papers are summarized as follows, \begin{itemize} \item Theorem \ref{thm: well-posedness} shows the well-posedness of the many-particle systems \eqref{eq: many SDEs}. \item Theorem \ref{theo: PoC} establishes the propagation of chaos for the particle systems, thus the convergence of the associated empirical measures to the mean-field limits. \item Proposition \ref{jugnot} provides a characterization for the stationary solutions as a fixed point of a nonlinear map, which reduces to a system of equations (self-consistency equations) for the mean values in the case of quadratic interaction potentials. \item Proposition \ref{thunder} shows the existence of a stationary state close to each so-called ``candidate'' when the diffusion densities (temperatures) are small enough. \item Theorem \ref{lola} proves the existence and uniqueness of a stationary solution in the large-noise (temperature) regime. \item Theorem \ref{negan} reveals the non-uniqueness of stationary states and a phase transition phenomenon, that is, there is a unique (respectively, non-unique) stationary solution when the temperature is greater or equal (resp., smaller) to a critical temperature.
-The equation determining the critical temperature is also given. \item In Proposition~\ref{prop:null_space_multi} we look into linear stability analysis and we study the null space of the linearized McKean-Vlasov operator. \item Theorem \ref{chichi} describes the topology of the set of the limiting values of the solutions of \eqref{eq: multi-species PDE}. \item Proposition \ref{thm:fr:subconv} shows the convergence of the solutions of \eqref{eq: multi-species PDE} to a stationary measure. \item Proposition \ref{jigsaw} proves the convergence of the free-energy of the solutions of \eqref{eq: multi-species PDE} to that of the stationary measure. \end{itemize} These theorems hold under some or all of the assumptions \ref{asp: assumption}-\ref{asp: assumption:synchronization} and possibly additional technical conditions; more precise statements and requirements and the proofs will be given in the corresponding sections.
+\RV{\textbf{Results that hold for general multiple dimensional multi-species systems:}} \begin{itemize} \item Theorem \ref{thm: well-posedness} shows the well-posedness of the {McKean mean-field limit SDEs} \eqref{eq: mean-field SDE}. \item Theorem \ref{theo: PoC} establishes the propagation of chaos for the particle systems, thus the convergence of the associated empirical measures to the mean-field limits. \item Proposition \ref{jugnot} provides a characterization for the stationary solutions as a fixed point of a nonlinear map, which reduces to a system of equations (self-consistency equations) for the mean values in the case of quadratic interaction potentials. \end{itemize} \RV{\textbf{Results that are valid in one dimension, require quadratic interaction potentials and assumptions on the noise strength:}} \begin{itemize} \item Proposition \ref{thunder} shows the existence of a stationary state close to each so-called ``candidate'' when the diffusion densities (temperatures) are small enough. \item Theorem \ref{lola} proves the existence and uniqueness of a stationary solution in the large-noise (temperature) regime. \end{itemize} \RV{\textbf{Results that are valid in one dimension, require quadratic interaction potentials and the Structural Assumption:}} \begin{itemize} \item Theorem \ref{negan} reveals the non-uniqueness of stationary states and a phase transition phenomenon, that is, there is a unique (respectively, non-unique) stationary solution when the temperature is greater or equal (resp., smaller) to a critical temperature.
+The equation determining the critical temperature is also given. \item In Proposition~\ref{prop:null_space_multi} we look into linear stability analysis and we study the null space of the linearized McKean-Vlasov operator. \end{itemize} \RV{\textbf{Results that are valid in one dimension and require quadratic and symmetric interactions:}} \begin{itemize} \item Theorem \ref{chichi} describes the topology of the set of limiting values of the solutions of \eqref{eq: multi-species PDE}. \item Proposition \ref{thm:fr:subconv} shows the convergence of {some sequences of } solutions of \eqref{eq: multi-species PDE} to a stationary measure. \end{itemize} \RV{\textbf{Results that are valid in one dimension and symmetric interactions:}}

+Proposition \ref{jigsaw} proves the convergence of the free-energy of the solutions of \eqref{eq: multi-species PDE} to that of the stationary measure.